jessica-c-lee/bayesian-curve-fitting/README.md

 # bayesian-curve-fitting

 R code to fit augmented Gaussians to individual generalization gradients in a hierarchical Bayesian model.
+Uses the [rstan](https://mc-stan.org/users/interfaces/rstan) and [bayestestR](https://github.com/easystats/bayestestR) packages.

 The augmented Gaussian has 4 parameters that allow it to fit asymmetrical gradients:
 * mean: the location of the gradient peak
 * width-: the width (SD) of the left side of the gradient
 * width+: the width (SD) of the right side of the gradient